ohbarye/rails-react-typescript-docker-example/README.md

 # Rails-React-TypeScript-Docker Example

+## TL;DR

-This is an example application with the following modern web technology stacks.
-With this boilerplate, you can easily start to build your own app.
+**Here is an example application with the following modern web technology stacks.
+With this boilerplate, you can easily start to build your own app.**

 - [Ruby](https://www.ruby-lang.org/en/) 2.5.1
 - [Rails](https://rubyonrails.org/) 5.2.0